chenxi-xu/chenxi-xu.github.io/_research/robust.md

 collection: research
 category: publications  # <--- This file is in the "Working Papers" group
 date: 2025-09-02
-venue: 'with Saša Pekeč, Forthcoming at <i>Information Systems Research</i>'
+venue: 'with Saša Pekeč, forthcoming at <i>Information Systems Research</i>'
 link: '/files/robust.pdf'
 ---